Mandy Wong: 2012–2015: gaining recognition

-2016-present: Established Lead Actress
+2016–present: established lead actress

 In 2016, Wong starred in the family drama Daddy Dearest as the first female lead.
 In the legal drama Law dis-Order, Wong played "Martha Fong", an astute lawyer, starring opposite veteran actors Alex Fong and Liu Kai Chi.
 With this role, she won one of the Top 15 Favourite TVB Drama Characters award (which was her third win in this category) at the 2016 TVB Star Awards Malaysia, as well as earning her first nomination for the Favourite TVB Actress and was placed among top 5.
-She also won one of My Favourite TVB Female Character award at the 2016 StarHub TVB Awards.
+She also won one of My Favourite TVB Female Character awards at the 2016 StarHub TVB Awards.

 In 2017, Wong starred as the first female lead in two dramas.
-In the crime drama Nothing Special Force, she played a pregnant cause-of-death inspector, for which she won one of My Favourite TVB Female Character award at the 2017 StarHub TVB Awards (which was her second win in this category).
+In the crime drama Nothing Special Force, she played a pregnant cause-of-death inspector, for which she won one of My Favourite TVB Female Character awards at the 2017 StarHub TVB Awards (which was her second win in this category).
 In the same year, Wong starred in the critically acclaimed supernatural drama The Exorcist's Meter, playing "Chong Tsz-yeuk", a kind-hearted A&E doctor, and a devil named "Salvia".
 With her role as "Dr. Chong", Wong was placed among top 5 for the Most Popular Female Character at the 2017 TVB Anniversary Awards.
 In addition, she was nominated for the Best Actress in the 2017 People's Choice TV Awards by audience and netizens, eventually ranking 2nd in the category.